ArnauCS03/mandelbrot-set-omp-parallelization/README.md

 make
 ```

-### Run the Parallel Code: (We used the Boada Supercomputer)
+### Run or submit the Parallel Code: (We used the Boada Supercomputer for the computation)
 ```
-sbatch submit-omp.sh mandel-omp-iter 20
+./mandel-seq-iter [-o -h -d -i maxiter -c x0 y0 -s size] sbatch submit-omp.sh mandel-omp-iter 20
-sbatch submit-omp.sh mandel-omp-rec 20
 ```

 <br><br>